University of Strathclyde: Campus

+In 1973, the university reached an agreement with the publisher William Collins, Sons to purchase its former printing works along Cathedral Street and St James's Road.
+Three buildings from the site were ultimately retained – most notably the giant warehouse which became the Curran Building and Andersonian Library.

 The University of Strathclyde Centre for Sports, Health and Wellbeing is a leisure facility undergoing construction situated adjacent to 100 Cathedral Street.
 Construction began in November 2016 and completed in 2019.

-Since taking over Jordanhill College in 1993, the university operated two campuses - The John Anderson Campus and the Jordanhill campus until 2012 when the Jordanhill campus was closed and everything was moved to the John Anderson Campus.
+In 1993, the Jordanhill Teacher Training College was merged with the University of Strathclyde to produce the new Faculty of Education at a separate campus to the core university (within the suburb of Jordanhill).
+This operated until 2012, at which point the university's Estates Steering Group and Court decided that Strathclyde should be consolidated to a single campus.
+The Faculty of Education was moved to a newly constructed building on the John Anderson campus in the summer of 2012.

 Library and archives

 The Andersonian Library is the principal library of the University of Strathclyde.
 Established in 1796, it is one of the largest of its type in Scotland.
-It is situated in the Curran Building - a former warehouse owned by William Collins and Sons, but purchased by the University and converted in 1980.
+It is situated in the Curran Building, a former warehouse and printing works built by William Collins, Sons in 1960, but purchased by the university in the mid-1970s and converted for academic use between 1978 and 1981.
 Situated over 5 floors at present, the Andersonian Library has more than 2,000 reader places, 450 computer places and extensive wi-fi zones for laptop use.
 It has around one million print volumes as well as access to over 540,000 electronic books, 239 databases and over 38,000 e-journals that can be used 24/7 from any suitably enabled computer.

 The archives are divided into 3 as follows.